Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Blade:

-- While the boss is equipping, MT should run through her to stack with the party for Icebrand.
-MT then goes back to B
+- While the boss is equipping, the MT should run through her to stack with the party for Icebrand.
+The MT then goes back to B
-- For Heavenly Strike, MT should hold W to quickly reclose the distance and avoid the boss moving too much
+- For Heavenly Strike, the MT should hold W to quickly reclose the distance and avoid the boss moving too much
-- MT then waits to dodge Glacial Bash by running through the boss again
+- The MT then waits to dodge Glacial Bash by running through the boss again

 Staff:

-- While the boss is equipping, everyone should already start to spread for Hailstorm, including MT.
+- While the boss is equipping, everyone should already start to spread for Hailstorm.
 Don't wait until you see the markers
-- MT should then reposition boss back on A
+- The MT should then reposition the boss back on A

 **Phase 2**

 - Remember that there will be Icebrand shortly after the adds spawn!
-Everyone should stay stacked, while OT grabs all adds and returns to the stack
+Everyone should stay stacked, while the OT grabs all adds and returns to the stack
 - Also don't forget Glacial Bash
-- When the boss disappears, MT should stand on A so she reappears there
+- When the boss disappears, the MT should stand on A so she reappears there
-- Phase 2 only has a single Blade equip.
-Whoever is MT in this phase will continue to tank subsequent Blade equips, while the OT tanks Staff equips in phase 3
+- To keep debuffs separate, whoever the MT is in this phase will continue to tank subsequent Blade equips (phase 2 only has a single Blade equip), while the OT tanks Staff equips in phase 3

 **Phase 3**